 The main audience of this document is Top-Level Domain (TLD) registries that offer or plan to offer registrations of IDNs under their Registry Agreements.
 For other registries (e.g. Country Code Top Level Domain Name registries) this document is intended as the best current practice.
 These Guidelines are also intended for registrars offering registration of IDNs.

+The sections on Additional Notes and Glossary of Relevant Terms are considered an integral part of these guidelines.

 The document has been prepared by members of the IDN Guidelines Working Group (IDNGWG), listed in Appendix A, constituted following the Call for Community Experts.

 Document Version

 This document supersedes version 3.0 of the Guidelines, following the expansion of the DNS under the 2012 New gTLD Program.

+Scope

+With regards to the contents of the TLD zone file, the scope of this document is limited to only the owner-name of the DNS records which are added to the zone file by the registration system.
+Excluded from scope are any glue records and right-hand or target names.

 IDN Guidelines

 Transition